Shopify/shopify-api-ruby/README.md

    expires_at = shopify_session.extra['expires_at']
    ```

-   For the security of your application, after retrieving an access token you must validate the following:
+   For the security of your application, after retrieving an access token, you must validate the following:
    1) The list of scopes in `shopify_session.extra['scope']` is the same as you requested.
    2) If you requested an online-mode access token, `shopify_session.extra['associated_user']` must be present.
-   Failing either of these tests means the end-user may have tampered with the url parameters during the OAuth authentication phase.
+   Failing either of these tests means the end-user may have tampered with the URL parameters during the OAuth authentication phase.
 You should avoid using this access token and revoke it immediately.
-If you use the [`omniauth-shopify-oauth2`](https://github.com/Shopify/omniauth-shopify-oauth2) gem these checks are done automatically for you.
+If you use the [`omniauth-shopify-oauth2`](https://github.com/Shopify/omniauth-shopify-oauth2) gem, these checks are done automatically for you.

    For future sessions simply pass in the `token` and `extra` hash (optional) when creating the session object: